sebsauvage/Shaarli/doc/md/Usage.md

 - **Exclude text/tags:** Use the `-` operator before a word or tag to exclude Shaares matching this word from search results (`NOT` operator).
 - **Untagged links:** Shaares without tags can be searched by clicking the `untagged` toggle button top left of the Shaares list (only when logged in).

 Both exclude patterns and exact searches can be combined with normal searches (example `"exact search" term otherterm -notthis "very exact" stuff -notagain`).
 Only AND (and NOT) search is currrently supported.

+Active search terms are displayed on top of the link list.
+To remove terms/tags from the curent search, click the `x` next to any of them, or simply clear text/tag search fields.

 ### Tag cloud